 1713-87.
 He was born on 17 April 1713, the fourth son of Samuel Graves and his wife, Jane Moore, of Castledawson, County Derry.
 He was the cousin of Admiral Lord Thomas Graves, and uncle of Admiral Sir Thomas Graves and his three brothers, Samuel, John, and Richard, who all became superannuated admirals.

-Having entered the Navy in November 1732 and passed his examination on 6 October 1739 he was commissioned lieutenant on 3 March 1740.
-During 1741 he served with his uncle Captain Thomas Graves in the Norfolk 80, being present at Vice-Admiral Edward Vernon’s attack on Cartagena on the Spanish Main.
+Having entered the Navy in November 1732 and passed his examination on 6 October 1739 Graves was commissioned lieutenant on 3 March 1740.
+During 1741 he served on the Norfolk 80with his uncle, Captain Thomas Graves, being present at Vice-Admiral Edward Vernon’s attack on Cartagena on the Spanish Main.
 In the second half of 1743 he was the first lieutenant of the Cumberland 80, Captains Peter Lawrence and William Burnaby, flying the flag of Rear-Admiral Sir Chaloner Ogle at Jamaica.

-On 28 March 1774 he was appointed the commander-in-chief of the North American station, and after arriving on 30 June he attempted to carry out the ‘Boston Port Bill’, which banned seaborne trade with the town until it had paid compensation for the tea destroyed in the ‘Boston Tea Party’.
-Unfortunately his instructions were unclear and a force consisting of the flagship Preston 50, Captain John Robinson, and thirty smaller vessels was unequal to the task of keeping order in the face of the growing rebellion, not least because they had peace-time establishments aboard.
-Consequently the American rebels had no difficulty in importing supplies and building up a force of privateers.
+On 28 March 1774 he was appointed the commander-in-chief of the North American station, and after arriving at Boston on 30 June he attempted to carry out the ‘Boston Port Bill’, which banned seaborne trade with the town until it had paid compensation for the tea destroyed in the ‘Boston Tea Party’.
+Unfortunately his instructions from the government were unclear and a force consisting of the flagship Preston 50, Captain John Robinson, and thirty smaller vessels was unequal to the task of keeping order in the face of the growing rebellion, not least because his ships only carried peace-time establishments aboard.
+Consequently the American rebels had little difficulty in importing supplies and building up a force of privateers.

-In 1775 Graves was joined by three 64’s, the Somerset, Captain Edward Le Cras, Asia, Captain George Vanderput, and Boyne, Captain Broderick Hartwell, as the dispute with the colonies escalated.
-He participated in the Battle of Bunkers Hill on 17 June by directing the naval guns ashore, but his ill-advised attack on the rebel privateer base of Falmouth on 17 October was not a success, and indeed it was subsequently condemned by his own government.
-He also failed to act in concert with, or gain an understanding with, the army and his idea that troops should lay waste to American property from April 1775 was not acted upon by the commander-in-chief, General Thomas Gage.
+In early 1775 Graves’s small squadron was supplemented by three 64’s, the Somerset, Captain Edward Le Cras, Asia, Captain George Vanderput, and Boyne, Captain Broderick Hartwell, as the dispute with the colonies escalated.
+He participated in the Battle of Bunkers Hill on 17 June by directing the naval guns ashore, but his ill-advised authorisation of an attack on the rebel privateer base at Falmouth on 17 October was not a success, and indeed it was subsequently condemned by his own government.
+He also failed to act in concert with the army, and his idea that troops should lay waste to American property from April 1775 was not acted upon by the commander-in-chief, General Thomas Gage.
 Subsequently he also fell out with Major-General Sir William Howe when that officer assumed the command from Gage in September.
-It was thus no surprise that Graves became a convenient scapegoat in the eyes of the weak ministry as the rebellion gained strength, and he was lobbied against to such an extent that the papers began to criticise the government for their treatment of him.
-As early as August 1775 the newspapers were reporting that he would be recalled, and on 27 January 1776 he was replaced off Boston by Rear-Admiral Lord Shuldham, returning home aboard the Preston and arriving at Spithead on 21 February 1776.
+It was thus of no surprise that Graves became a convenient scapegoat in the eyes of the weak ministry once the rebellion gained strength, and he was lobbied against to such an extent that the papers began to criticise the government for their treatment of him.
+As early as August 1775 the newspapers were reporting that he would be recalled, and on 27 January 1776 he was finally superseded at Boston by Rear-Admiral Lord Shuldham, returning home aboard the Preston and arriving at Spithead on 21 February 1776.

-As some compensation for his recall the first lord of the admiralty Lord Sandwich, who had wished to stand by Graves, ordered the immediate promotion of his nephews.
-In September 1777 he refused the command at Plymouth, demanding an active position which was never likely to be offered to him.
+As some compensation for his recall the first lord of the admiralty Lord Sandwich, who had wished to stand by Graves, ordered the immediate promotion of his nephews, but in September 1777 he angrily refused the command at Plymouth, demanding instead an active position which was never likely to be offered to him.

-He became an admiral on 29 January 1778 and died at his seat at Hembury Fort near Honiton on 8 March 1787.
+Graves became an admiral on 29 January 1778 and died at his seat at Hembury Fort near Honiton on 8 March 1787.
 He was buried in St Mary and St Giles Church, Buckerell, Devon, alongside his first wife.